RaengC/book-library/README.md

         (good reads as example)

 User searches for book (linked from google books API)
     - moves book to summary list or library
     - summary list only shown during each DOM session
-    - If book droped in library saved under user ID to local API
+    - If book droped in library saved with association to library

 Library